When’s the Best Time to Teach Montessori Art Lessons?

 The Great Lessons in themselves are bold, exciting; they’re a way to awaken a child’s curiosity, imagination, and even creativity.
 There are really simple projects you can set up that help bring art into your everyday lessons, or specifically, your Great Lessons.

 Students are used to learning new ideas through text and images, imagine how much more they’ll be able to understand and retain information when you tie in a multi-sensorial process like creating art.
-It’ll help your students learn on a deeper level.
+It will help your students learn on a deeper level.
 Having children create with a multitude of senses helps develop metacognitive reinforcement!
-I dive deeper into this in my books and new online training course, but here’s the gist:
+I dive deeper into this in my books and online course, but here’s the gist:

 5 Ways to Integrate Art Activities into Montessori Great Lessons